-A base location (Oracle base) should be established on your system (for example, / home/oracle).
-From this base location, create two separate branches, namely, the product directory and the config directory.
-The product directory should contain the product binary files and all the Oracle home directories.
+A base location (Oracle base) should be established on your system (for example, /home/oracle) and from there, two separate branches should be created.
+The product directory should contain the product binary files and all of the Oracle home directories.
 The config directory should contain your domain and application data.

-Oracle recommends that you do not keep your configuration datain the Oracle home directory; if you upgrade your product to another major release, are required to create a new Oracle home for binaries.
-You must also make sure that your configuration data exists in a location where the binaries in the Oracle home have access.
+Oracle recommends that you do not keep your configuration data anywhere underneath the Oracle home; if you upgrade your product to another major release, you will be required to create a new Oracle home for binaries.
+You must also make sure that your configuration data exist in a location to which the binaries in the Oracle home have access.

-The /home/oracle/product (for the Oracle home) and /home/oracle/config (for the application and configuration data) directories are used in the examples throughout the documentation; be sure to replace these directories with the actual directories on your system.
+The /home/oracle/product (for the Oracle home) and /home/oracle/config (for the application and configuration data) directories are used in examples throughout the documentation; be sure to replace these directories with the actual directories on your system.